 Qualitative Rigour

 Qualitative research is sometimes criticized for being biased, small scale, anecdotal, or lacking rigour.
 However, when conducted with appropriate methodological care, it is impartial, in-depth, valid, dependable, and rigorous.
 Just as quantitative research is evaluated through concepts such as validity and reliability, qualitative research is assessed through the broader concept of trustworthiness.
+Watch the video below to get a brief overview on trustworthiness in qualitative studies.

 Activity